How Did Someone Get Your Credit Card Number?

 Millions of Americans have been the victim of credit card fraud.
 And there’s a good chance it could already be happening to you.

 Criminals no longer need your physical credit card to commit fraud.
 Instead, credit card fraud has evolved into one of the most common cyber security threats.
-For example, a 2019 hack of Capital One released the credit card information of over 100 million people [*].
+For example, in October 2022, a Dark Web marketplace was giving away nearly 1.2 million credit card details [*].

 So, how can you protect yourself and your credit card from fraudsters?
 In this guide, we’ll explain how people steal credit card numbers, what they can do with them, and how to protect yourself now and in the future.